Playing now

 While some clients might be waking up to the reality of Making Tax Digital for Income Tax, very few are likely to have heard of basis period reforms.

-Don’t forget, too, that many who are outside the scope of MTD for Income Tax will still be affected by the basis period changes if their accounting periods don’t match the tax year.
+Don’t forget, too, that many who are outside the scope of MTD for Income Tax will still be affected by the basis period changes even if their accounting periods don’t match the tax year.

 Accountants are not just in a position to help their clients but might be the only sources who are able to explain the on-the-ground reality of what the reforms mean for a client’s unique situation.